 Disembarking without jetty

 A movable stairwell connects to the aircraft's door if there is no jetty.
 If the stairwell does not have a wheelchair lift, or if the airport does not have another lift system, disembarking is done with a special vehicle which can be raised and lowered.
-If there is no special vehicle, then dismbarking is done with the assistance of escorts who carry the passenger in a special wheelchair down the aircraft stairwell.
+If there is no special vehicle, then dismbarking is done with the help of special assistance staff who carry you in a special wheelchair down the aircraft stairwell.

-You are escorted from the aircraft through any passport controls to the baggage reclaim conveyor belt, where your baggage and wheelchair are collected, and onwards to the customs checkpoint.
+You are assisted from the aircraft through any passport controls to the baggage reclaim conveyor belt, where your baggage and wheelchair are collected, and onwards to the customs checkpoint.

 Special assistance service ends at the pick-up point, or close by your next form of transport if you are continuing by taxi, bus or train.

 Special assistance staff also assist you to the connecting aircraft if you are flying onwards from the airport.